 How did it come about?

 Three elements influenced the emergence and ague of ‘blockchain.
-The first is the loss of trust, since any intermediary between two people occurs due to lack of trust between the parties involved, who need a third party to perform any transaction or transfer of value.
+The first is the loss of trust since any intermediary between two people occurs due to a lack of trust between the parties involved, who need a third party to perform any transaction or transfer of value.
 Indeed, Satoshi Nakamoto talks about this aspect, in the ‘Bitcoin White Card’ that would begin the use of cryptocurrencies: the first case – and best known so far – of the use of ‘blockchain’ technology.

 Secondly, the birth promoted by the ‘cyberpunks’ was also a relevant event for the birth of ‘blockchain’.
 Due to the lack of privacy and unsafe communications, in addition to the release of asymmetric encryption thanks to the first widely used encryption software, the movement that defends freedom of expression and resistance to the loss of user privacy was created in the digital age

-Finally, considered as the key element of blockchain technology, cryptography helps the shared information, in the aforementioned blockchain, appear in encrypted format by large computer networks, to protect it more effectively.
+Finally, considered as the key element of blockchain technology, cryptography helps the shared information, in the aforementioned blockchain, appear in an encrypted format by large computer networks, to protect it more effectively.

-Where is blockchain technology going?
+Where is Blockchain Technology going?

 Now, it is common to hear terms such as smart contracts and ‘DApps’ (decentralized applications), which are constituted as new ways of using the blockchain.